tar3kAlakkad1/fall25-csc-bioinf/Porting.md

 - Keep module structure flat or ensure all files are in the same directory
 - If you need to import from subdirectories, Codon may support relative paths to files, but avoid complex package hierarchies

+### 5.9 NumPy Containers for Objects

+**Issue**: Using NumPy arrays to hold `TreeNode` objects (object dtype) is unnecessary and complicates typing.

+**Solution**:
+- Use plain Python lists for heterogeneous or object collections such as `nodes` in UPGMA/NJ.
+- Reserve NumPy arrays for numeric data only (distances, flags, divergences, etc.).

 ---

 ## 6. Testing Strategy